Keeper-Wallet/Keeper-Wallet-Extension/README.md

 ```

 Possible errors
-+ ``{message: "Incorrect notification data", data: "title has not more 20 characters", code: "19"}`` - Incorrect notification title
++ ``{message: "Incorrect notification data", data: "title has more than 20 characters", code: "19"}`` - Incorrect notification title
 + ``{message: "Incorrect notification data", data: null, code: "19"}`` - Incorrect notification data
 + ``{message: "Can't sent notification", data: {msg: "Min notification interval 30s.
 Wait 28.017s."}, code: "18"}`` - try send later, you can send 1 message in 30 sec
 + ``{message: "Api rejected by user", code: 12}`` the user denied the request or the website is not trusted.